microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 * Validation should fail in an entry has both `RangedWaveSize` and `WaveSize` metadata.
-* Where validator version is greater than or equal to 1.8, fail when The tuple that the wave size range tag points to does nto have exactly three elements.
+* Where validator version is greater than or equal to 1.8, fail when The tuple that the wave size range tag points to does not have exactly three elements.

 ### Runtime Additions